stevens-ce/Three-Trios-Project/README.md

 # Misc Details
  Alt README contains specific implementation details, produced during the course of creating this project.

+ This project was coursework at the Khoury College of Computer Science at Northeastern University.
+The course instructor was Prof. Lucia Nunez.

  All code in src/threetrios/view credited to partner programmer Leah Methratta.